Hiking Mt Russell and Mt Carillon in California

 Northern approach

-The safest and easiest way to reach the North Ridge is to take the Whitney mountaineering route to the same Russell-Carillon Pass that leads to the Eastern Ridge.
+To reach the North Ridge, take the Whitney mountaineering route to the same Russell-Carillon Pass that leads to the Eastern Ridge.
 However, from this pass continue straight north finding a way to descend into the bowl of Tulainyo Lake (3908m).
 As the "pass" is basically one long horizontal line, there are several class 2-3 routes that on can follow to drop down into the lake's bowl.
 Alas, this results in a loss of almost 200 vertical meters.
 Try to head left (north-west) as you descend so that you coast the left side of the little hill between Tulainyo Lake and its western (unnamed) neighbor.
 Then head north-west for the very visible north ridge.
 It climbs very gently south towards the East Peak of Mt Russell.
 The ridge is 3-5 meters wide so there is no exposure and it requires no difficult moves.
 When you reach the very obvious pinnacle that blocks the ascent along the ridge, move to the right about 50 meters.
 If you are lucky, my cairns are still there and you can just follow them.
 Otherwise trust the idea that you have to go around the ridge.
 From the ridge you cannot see the correct route.
 Once you have moved those 50 meters to the right, turn left and you'll see some obvious diagonal ledges that lead left (toward the ridge that you just left).
 Use a combination of them to ascend to the East Peak.
 If you are patient, you may never do more than class-2 climbing.
 If impatient, there are several class-3 moves that will lead you from one ledge to the next one.
 Avoid moving too far to the right because you get on very steep and slippery granite slabs.
 To be safer, you should in fact move slowly back towards the ridge as soon as you have climbed above the pinnacle.
 The West Peak is now visible.
 When you are high enough, you have a choice: continue up towards the East Peak or move slowly west (right) as you go up in order to gain the ridge between the East and West Peak.
 That ridge is about 100 meters and relatively flat.

 When you are on the ridge drop down to the right a bit to follow the easier route to the real peak.
 It might be a little confusing which one if the real peak because there are several monoliths sticking up from the ridge.
 The real summit has a register in a metal cylinder (in 2009 there was no pen).
 I highly recommend that you mark the way up otherwise it will be not obvious at all how to go back.
 Resist the temptation to just descend vertically from the West Peak: you would have to downclimb vertical slabs of granite.